-A lot of runners who were taking part in the shorter course (it's still 42 miles) passed me be-
+A lot of runners who were taking part in the shorter course (it's still 42 miles) passed me between CP5 and CP6.
+Everyone was super nice, offering words of support and encouragement supplies, and we chatted about our ultra-running experiences as we ran.
+He told me he was

 Chair and considered how good the act of sitting on it might be.
-I was tempted, but the mar-
+I was tempted, but the marask for a tiara, so I grudgingly set off... just 11 miles to go.